txt2tags/txt2tags/README.md

 You can use it as a command line program or in a Python application.

+# Installation

+We recommend using [pipx](https://pipxproject.github.io/pipx/) to install and run txt2tags in an isolated environment without affecting any system packages:

+    python3 -m pip install --user pipx
+    python3 -m pipx ensurepath
+    pipx install txt2tags
+    txt2tags --help

+Of course you can also use pip to install txt2tags globally or in a virtual environment:

+    pip install -U txt2tags

 # Usage

 Simple example for command line usage: